th3raid0r/th3rogers-resume-page/content/posts/strixhalo-cachyos/index.md

 [ -f /opt/miniforge/etc/profile.d/conda.sh ] && source /opt/miniforge/etc/profile.d/conda.sh
 ```

+{{< alert type="danger" >}}
-#### *CAUTION* - Conda Forge isn't always free
+CAUTION: Conda Forge isn't always free.

-If you are an organization, please know that the Conda Forge peeps will find you and threaten you.
-It's not fun.
-For individuals, proceed, but if you need to deploy this on an org's fleet, maybe find a different method of install.
+If you are an organization, please know that the Conda Forge repository is a paid product for businesses and enterprises.
+Their legal team is notorious for shaking down unlicensed usage.
+You've been warned!
+{{< /alert >}}
 ## Installing Lemonade

 Now we create a conda env, install lemonade with some flags, and run our server with the desired backend.